NPhillips4/it3038c-scripts/Project3/README.md

 ```
 Entering "6" will end the while loop and exit the script.

-Sources:
+Sources:<br>
-I used Carbon's documentation to help with options 1-3 https://get-carbon.org/documentation.html
+I used Carbon's documentation to help with options 1-3 https://get-carbon.org/documentation.html<br>
-I also used Microsoft's resource to learn the syntax and parameters for task scheduling https://learn.microsoft.com/en-us/powershell/module/scheduledtasks/new-scheduledtask?view=windowsserver2022-ps
+I also used Microsoft's resource to learn the syntax and parameters for task scheduling https://learn.microsoft.com/en-us/powershell/module/scheduledtasks/new-scheduledtask?view=windowsserver2022-ps<br>
 Learned about the Add-Computer command here https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/add-computer?view=powershell-5.1